Huy-Ngo/acanban/docs/source/meth/database/index.rst

 considering that the group can continually update their reports and presentations, which can be reviewed by any participants.
-All the uploaded revisions should be kept separate for comparision or combination.
+All the uploaded revisions should be kept separate for comparison or combination.

 Therefore, there should be two one-to-many relations between ``Project`` and ``File``.